 The major symptom of occult bacteremia is

 Because doctors cannot tell with certainty which children who have a fever have occult bacteremia, doctors need to identify any bacteria by doing a blood culture.
 Because the bacteria are too few or too small to see, doctors send samples of blood to the laboratory so the bacteria can be examined and grown (cultured Culture of Microorganisms Infectious diseases are caused by microorganisms, such as bacteria, viruses, fungi, and parasites.
 Doctors suspect an infection based on the person's symptoms, physical examination results,... read more ) for identification.
 If the culture results are positive, it means bacteria have been found.

-Rapid detection tests for viruses may also be done in some children.
+Rapid detection tests for certain viruses may also be done in some children.
 For these tests, a swab is used to take a sample from the nose or throat.
 The results usually are available within a few hours.

-As opposed to children 3 months to 3 years of age, when infants under 3 months of age and have a fever, doctors cannot always tell just by looking at them whether they have bacteremia.
+As opposed to children 3 months to 3 years of age, when infants under 3 months of age have a fever, doctors cannot always tell just by looking at them whether they could have bacteremia.
 In these infants, doctors usually do laboratory tests (complete blood count, urinalysis, and blood cultures).
-If the results of the blood and urine tests seem normal, some doctors have the parents or caretakers monitor the infant at home and then return to the doctor's office within 24 hours so the infant can be re-examined and the blood cultures checked.
+If the results of the blood and urine tests seem normal, some doctors have parents or caretakers monitor the infant at home and then return to the doctor's office within 24 hours so the infant can be re-examined and the blood cultures checked.
 They do not prescribe antibiotics during this time.
 Other doctors prefer to admit these infants to the hospital and do further tests of the blood, urine, and spinal fluid.

-Sometimes, before results of the culture are known, doctors give an antibiotic to children who have a fever and who appear seriously ill and who are at high risk of bacteremia.
+Sometimes, before results of the cultures are known, doctors give an antibiotic to children who have a fever and who appear seriously ill and who are at high risk of bacteremia.
 Usually, doctors give an injectable antibiotic such as ceftriaxone.

 Children with positive culture results who do not appear very ill are given an injectable antibiotic or antibiotics by mouth at home.
 Children who have positive culture results and who show signs of serious illness are admitted to the hospital and given antibiotics by vein.